tl-its-umich-edu/my-learning-analytics/README.md

  When running tests do not use the All Tests button due to unsolved issues.
  Run the cypress test if UI change are there as part of the work.
- If a snapshot fails due to change in the UI, try update the snapshot from the failed test from cypress controlled browser 'compare snapshot' and a pop up appears saying that `Upadate Shanpshot`
+ If a snapshot fails due to change in the UI, try update the snapshot from the failed test from cypress controlled browser 'compare snapshot' and a pop up appears to `Update Snapshot`

 ## Accessibility